Korean embroidery: History

 Traditional embroidery of Korea has a long history and has expressed the aesthetic qualities of Korea according to the changes of the times.
-The embroidery has been cultivating beauty with delicate skill in every day life through the stiffness of needle, sweat and stitches along with weaving and sewing, and also the national emotions have blossomed in.
+The embroidery has been cultivating beauty with delicate skill in everyday life through the stiffness of needle, sweat and stitches along with weaving and sewing, and also the national emotions have blossomed in.

 Traditional embroidery of Korea used silk cloth and thread mainly before the Three Kingdoms of Korea and had a special gloss and texture.
 As a result, the aesthetic effect of embroidery was expressed as beautifully as possible.
 This silk embroidery was first introduced in Persia, became popular in Iran, and was known to have been brought to Korea through India and China.

 Prehistory

 In the Bronze Age, there are ferrules made of soil or stone, large and small crocodiles, stone needles, and needle houses.
 It can be inferred that weaving and sewing were already done at the time when such spinning tools and sewing tools were unearthed.

 Following the Bronze Age, iron farming came into being in the Iron Age, and agriculture was remarkably developed.
 Textile cultivation technology developed and textile production increased.
 In the case of "Three Kingdoms" and "Huh Hanbook", it is said that this time, it was cultivated horse and mulberry trees and raised that silkworm cocoons, including cotton seeds, mapo, and coops.

 The development of these fabrics is a basic requirement for embroidery development.
 In the granting of the transfer of the "Three Kingdoms", "the grantor wears clothes made of silver, gold, silver, and silver when he goes abroad", and the number is recorded as silver silk embroidered with gold and silver.